sassan404/Leexi-Challenge/README.md

 ## Controllers that handle API requests

-### `HelloWorldController`
+### `HomeController`

-This controller handles a simple GET request to return a "Hello, World!" message in JSON format.
+This controller handles a simple GET request to return a web page to show the pricing modules and allow users to compute their prices.

 ### `PricingModulesController`